Enteee/duckpond.ch/_drafts/pdml2flow.md

 ---
 layout: post
 keywords: [pdml, wireshark, flow, network]
-categories: [security]
+categories: [networking]
 ---

-Quite a time ago I wrote a script as a replcement for a network flow generator called [tranalyzer].
+Quite a time ago I wrote a supplement to a network flow generator called [tranalyzer].
 In contrast to [tranalyzer] the script should:

-* extract the same features as [wireshark]
+* extract the same features as [wireshark].
-* aggregates flows based on a configurable set of features
+* aggregates flows based on a configurable set of features.
-* use [JSON] as its default output
+* use [JSON] as its default output.
-* be compatible with [UNIX pipes]
+* be compatible with [UNIX pipes].

+This blog post gives a brief introduction into the flow processing world then presents the script called [pdml2flow].
+At last I will show a couple of real world applications of the said script.
+The target audience are people familiar with ip networking on the command line.

 # Terminology

-Before we start you might want to make yourself familiar with some terms:
+Before we start I do have to introduce and define some terms.

 ## Network Flows

-A network flow is quite a fuzzy term.
+A network flow is a fuzzy term.
 Looking up [network flow in wikipedia](https://en.wikipedia.org/wiki/Traffic_flow_(computer_networking)) reflects this.
 Wikipedia quotes several RFCs[^1][^2][^3] and they all differ.
-But most of them share one aspect which is, that a network flow is a set of packets having a set of attributes in common.
+But most of them share the aspect that a network flow is a set of packets having a set of attributes in common.
 The term emerged from the mathematical definition of a [flow network](https://en.wikipedia.org/wiki/Flow_network).
 This is something routing-guys at universities [^4] were looking at in order to design efficient routing algorithms.
-I didn't live back then but among the 10 or 20 people capable of building such networks, the Flow was likely a well defined term.
+I didn't live back then but among the 10 or 20 people capable of building such networks, the flow was likely a well defined term.
 Later, with more sophisticated networks in place, companies wanted to have more control over what kind of traffic they are routing and how much of it.
 So they started building walls of fire [^5] and started shaping traffic ([QoS](https://en.wikipedia.org/wiki/Quality_of_service)).
-For this purpose a lot of proprietary mechanisms for flow control were developped in parallel.
-With the effect of washing out the term.
+For this purpose a lot of proprietary mechanisms for flow control were developped in parallel, with the effect of washing out the term.
 In the pdml2flow context we use a slightly different and more generic definition of a flow:

-> A flow $$ \Xi $$ (xi) is a set of all frames $$ f $$ which are equal for a set of attributes $$ A $$ and are all in a certain proximity $$ t $$ of each other.
+> A flow $$ \Xi $$ (xi) is the set of all frames $$ f $$ which are equal for a set of attributes $$ A $$ and are all in a certain proximity $$ t $$ of each other.

 Other than the definitions mentioned so far, pdml2flow operates on frames $$ f $$ instead of packets.
 Frames are maps of attributes to values.